 Between 2013 and 2017, a team of researchers from the Human Sciences Research Council undertook a longitudinal qualitative study that tracked eighty students from eight diverse universities in South Africa and documented their experiences at these higher education institutions.
 Midway through the study, the student protests erupted and focused national attention on many of the stories we had already heard.
 In the subsequent years of the study, we also heard from students who were actively involved in these transformation struggles as well as those who sat on the

-Although South Africa’s informal sector is small compared to other developing countries, it nevertheless provides livelihoods, employment and income for millions of workers and business owners.
-Almost half of informal-sector workers work in firms with employees.
-The annual entry of new enterprises is quite high, as is the number of informal enterprises that grow their employment.
-There is no shortage of entrepreneurship and desire to grow.
+While the informal sector is the ‘forgotten’ sector in many ways, it provides livelihoods, employment and income for about 2.5 million workers and business owners.
+One in every six South Africans who work, work in the informal sector.
+Almost half of these work in firms with employees; these firms provide about 850 000 paid jobs – almost twice direct employment in the mining sector.
+The annual entry of new enterprises is quite high, as is the number of enterprises that grow their employment.
+There is no shortage of business initiative and desire to grow.

 Young Families: Gender, Sexuality and Care draws together unique and compelling essays about the contexts of early childbearing, a topic that is now taken for granted.
 It draws on empirical data, multi-level approaches and inter-disciplinary perspectives on the dynamics that underpin young people’s experiences of being pregnant, having a child and caring for the child.

 The book explores the contexts in which young families are constituted and shaped along with the kinds of social relationships and communities of care that early childbearing creates (or in some instances destroys).
 It shows the entanglement of gender, sexuality, race, age and class in the formation of young families and its effects on caring practices.